randumduck/DocConverterPro/README.md

 1. Convert PDF to Word
 2. Convert JPG to Word
+3. Convert Image to PDF
-3. Convert Audio to Text
+4. Convert Audio to Text
 0. Exit

 ### Example